 The more steps a user has to take to finish a task (like buying a product on a website), the more likely it is that they will leave the site without finishing the task.

-The 3-click rule is an unsanctioned web design rule that states that any page on your website should only require three clicks to access.
+The 3-click rule is an unsanctioned web design rule stating that any page on your website should only require three clicks.
 Use a sitemap to determine which steps are required and which are unnecessary, and combine steps where possible.

 Maintain Sitemap